 After a peptide chain is synthesized, it often undergoes post-translational modifications (PTMs) that can significantly alter its structure and function.
 These modifications can include the addition of chemical groups such as phosphates, sugars, or lipids; the cleavage of peptide bonds; or the formation of disulfide bonds between cysteine residues.
 These modifications can affect protein folding, stability, interactions with other molecules, and localization within the cell.

 One common PTM is the N-terminal acetylation, where an acetyl group is added to the amino group of the first amino acid in the chain.
 This modification can protect the protein from degradation and affect its interactions with other proteins.
 Another important PTM is glycosylation, where sugars are added to specific amino acid residues.
-Glycosylation can affect protein folding, stability, and trafficking, and is often found on proteins that are secreted or located on the cell surface.
+Because of that, glycosylation can affect protein folding, stability, and trafficking, and is often found on proteins that are secreted or located on the cell surface.
 Understanding post-translational modifications is crucial for understanding the full complexity of protein function and regulation.

 Trends and Latest Developments